gabrielmcg/Docker-docs/ops/test.md

 <div class="body">
 <p class="p">Before you start deployment, you must assemble the information required to assign values for each and every variable
 used by the playbooks.
-The variables are fully documented in the section <a class="xref" href="#edit-group-var">Configuring the solution components</a>.
+The variables are fully documented in the section <a class="xref" href="#edit-group-var">Configuring the core components</a>.
 A brief overview of the information required is presented in
 <a class="xref" href="#verify-prereqs__verify-prereqs-table-conref">Table 6</a>.</p>